On this page:

 3 |

-This course introduces fundamental techniques for collecting water-related data in the field, including navigation, surveying, and surface water and groundwater quantity measurements.
+This course introduces fundamental techniques for collecting water-related data in the field including navigation, surveying, as well as surface water and groundwater quantity measurements.
 For each field technique, students will conduct a hazard assessment.
-Students will be able to demonstrate techniques in a hands-on laboratory environment, which will be developed further in a natural setting in field school in a future course.
+Students will have an opportunity to demonstrate techniques in a hands-on laboratory environment which will be developed further in a natural setting in field school in a future course.
 Pre-requisites:

 |